jhn322/yaml-url-checker/README.md

     # Directory containing Kometa .yml/.yaml config files to scan
     # CONFIG_DIR=/path/to/your/kometa/config

-    # Path to the log file for appending results (leave blank or comment out to disable file logging)
-    # LOG_FILE=/path/to/your/yaml_url_checker.log

     # Delay in seconds between checking each URL
     # REQUEST_DELAY_SECONDS=1